Page seven, battlefield landscapes, prisoners

 'Examining a Jerry prisoner to obtain information which enables us to anticipate an enemy attack'.

-'German prisoners escorted by French troops in front of Albert Cathedral'.
+'German prisoners escorted by French troops in front of Albert Cathedral, wrecked by shellfire'.

-'German prisoners compelled to carry our wounded during the desperate assault on Trones Wood'.
+'German prisoners compelled to carry our wounded during the strenuous battle for Bourlon Wood'.

 'Prisoners coming in after the repulse at Hangard and Villers-Bretonneux in the "Kaiser's Battle"'.